inercia/kubetnl/README.md

 go install github.com/inercia/kubetnl@latest
 ```

-to install the latest version of kubetnl.
+to install the latest version of `kubetnl`.

 You can replace latest with the version tag you want to install, e.g. `v0.1.1`.

 ### Install by picking a relase